HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 The Use Case 3 process describes message interactions between a Content Requester system, such as SMART on FHIR application, and a backend server.
 Note that while backend servers are supported by this IG, more specification requirement details related to backend server guidance will be coming in STU2.

 This process is started when a care team member of an organization wants a person’s advance directive information for treatment planning and decision-making.
 The Content Requester system must contact a Content Custodian system that offers a FHIR API for receiving requests for advance directive information.
-The care team member or human actor requesting the ADI must be authorized to access the person’s ADI on the Content Custodian system.
+The care team member or human actor requesting the advance directive information must be authorized to access the person’s advance directive information on the Content Custodian system.
 The Content Custodian system may be accessed via a SMART Health Card or record endpoint in their digital insurance card.

-The Content Requester system SHOULD use the FHIR operation [$match](https://hl7.org/fhir/r4/patient-operation-match.html) for system-to-system patient querying, preferably with an enterprise master patient index (EMPI) to ensure a high threshold match and so that the right individual's ADI is selected.
+The Content Requester system SHOULD use the FHIR operation [$match](https://hl7.org/fhir/r4/patient-operation-match.html) for system-to-system patient querying, preferably with an enterprise master patient index (EMPI) to ensure a high threshold match and so that the right individual's advance directive information is selected.
 An example of using the $match operation is shown [here](https://hl7.org/fhir/R4/patient-operation-match.html#examples).
 The Content Custodian server returns all matched Patient resources to the Content Requester system.
 If more than one Patient resource is returned, the Content Requester will confirm which is the correct patient.
-The Content Requester will then send a `GET DocumentReference query` using patient FHIR ID and any additional search parameters as supported and needed.
-The Content Custodian returns all matched `DocumentReference` resources to the Content Requester.
+The Content Requester system will then send a `GET DocumentReference query` using patient FHIR ID and any additional search parameters as supported and needed.
+The Content Custodian returns all matched `DocumentReference` resources to the Content Requester system.
 If more than one DocumentReference is returned, the Content Requester system will confirm which `DocumentReference`(s) are wanted.
 Finally, the Content Requester system will retrieve the wanted documents using a GET operation on the URL included in the `DocumentReference` resource and decode the document content if necessary.

 <blockquote class="stu-note">
     <p>